joshianirudh/APE/README.md

 ## Run Context-augmented Question Answering with APE

-By default, the attention temperature and scaling factor are set to 0.9, preserving over 90% performance on few-shot tasks.
+By default, the temperature and scaling factor are set to 0.9, preserving over 90% performance on few-shot tasks.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python demo_APE.py  --model llama3-8b-instruct